DougSalt/gpg/paper/paper.md

 ## `gpg:cmd`

-This sets the path of the `gpg` command if the `gpg` command is not in `$PATH` for *nix system or `%PATH%` for Windows based systems.
+This sets the path of the `gpg` command if the `gpg` command is not in `$PATH` for \*nix system or `%PATH%` for Windows based systems.
 Its also allows the specification of additional parameters to `gpg`.
 This should not be needed.
 The only parameters that should require changing are the home directory containing the keyring.
 However, this can also be done using `gpg:home`.
-This multiple way of achieving the same end is due to OS sensitivity over paths.  `gpg:home` provides an operating system agnostic method of specifying the keyring directory.
-However this does provide flexibility to replace the `gpg` command, wrap it, or replace it with something else.
+This multiple way of achieving the same end is due to OS sensitivity over paths.  `gpg:home` provides an operating system agnostic method of specifying the keyring directory. `gpg:cmd` also allows the GPG executable to be wrapped, or replaced with something else.
 This may appear to be a security weakness, and indeed it is, but the choice of calling the program externally to NetLogo implies that this can be done without `gpg:cmd`.
 That is, it is easy to replace the `gpg` binary with something nefarious.
 This also applies to any non-static library that NetLogo makes use of.
 So, although not air-tight security, this does offer "reasonable" security.
+The only way to obviate such a weakness would be to statically compile in such libraries and this has consequences for security and flexibility as elaborated earlier.

 Some examples of the invocation of this command might be